sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
+Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects